 In order to defend against bio-terrorism and prevent the health of the population being put at risk, there are strict rules governing the shipping of foodstuffs into the US.
 Ensure speedy customs clearance and earliest delivery when shipping food to the US.
 DHL helps you understand the latest FDA and US customs regulations.

-FDA Regulations for Shipping Food to the US
+DHL Express Guidelines for Importing Food to the US

 Public Health Security and Bio-terrorism Preparedness and Response Act of 2002